The Elephant in the Brain: Summary

-The main thesis of the book is that we are very often not aware of our real reasons for most of our behaviors.
+The main thesis of the book is that we are very often not aware of our real reasons for most of our behaviours.
 Our behaviors are optimised for living in a social group and very often, from the point of view of natural selection, it is useful if we are not consciously aware of our real motivations.

 The book is split into two sections.
-The first, entitled 'Why We Hide Our Motives' includes an introduction to the subjects of animal behaviour, signalling, social norms and self-deception.
-In the second section, title 'Hidden Motives in Everyday Life' each chapter covers an aspect of human behaviour and describes how it can be explained through the framework of signalling and self-deception outlined in the first section.
+The first, entitled 'Why We Hide Our Motives', includes an introduction to the subjects of animal behaviour, signalling, social norms and self-deception.
+In the second section, entitled 'Hidden Motives in Everyday Life', each chapter covers an aspect of human behaviour and describes how it can be explained through the framework of signalling and self-deception outlined in the first section.
 The chapters in this section cover body language, laughter, conversation, consumption, art, charity, education, medicine, religion and politics.

 Body language

 In this chapter, the authors claim that body language is largely a way of communicating status.
-Most of us will not consciously describe our body language as doing this, nonetheless, various status-related body positions can be observed in humans, similar to other primates.
+Most of us will not consciously describe our body language as doing this; nonetheless, various status-related body positions can be observed in humans, similar to other primates.